ahitrin/clokado/README.md

 When you've got tired of current goal tree (or better complete it), just start new one with `mikado!` function.

-## To be implemented in version 0.2.0

-clokado.core:

- * checks for corner cases

 ## Further plans

 I just want to use it for some time and determine what else should be done.
 Maybe, something like that: